emreyeprem/MERN-Project-With-Form/README.md

 * **Purpose of the app:**
  Utilized various client-side, server-side frameworks and MongoDB by emphasizing database optimization including React, Node,  Express, MongoDB, CSS, HTML, and JavaScript.
  Developed a single page app where user can enter two inputs, title and description of a product or item, then click on 'submit' button to show it on the page.
-All the inputs entered by user is store in our mongoDB database.
+All the inputs entered by user is stored in our mongoDB database.
 The list of user is paginated and each list includes no more than 5 items.
 User is allowed to delete an item from the list and enter a new item.

 * **Local Use of MongoDB:**
 - Run $mongod in the terminal to run mongoDB.
 It should keep running.